-SREĆKO HORVAT is a philosopher from Croatia but without permanent address and residence.
-He has published more than ten books which have been translated into more than 15 languages.
-His recent books are Subversion!
-(Zero Books, 2017); The Radicality of Love (Polity, 2015); Welcome to the Desert of Post-Socialism: Radical Politics after Yugoslavia (with Igor Štiks, Verso, 2015); What Does Europe Want? (with Slavoj Žižek, Columbia University Press, 2014).
-He is a regular contributor to The Guardian and Der Spiegel, makes statements for Al Jazeera and other world media.
-He was a co-founder of Subversive festival in Croatia (2008-2013), and is currently coordinating and moderating „Philosopical Theatre“ at HNK (since 2014).
-Together with the former finance minister of Greece, Yanis Varoufakis, he is an active member in the Democracy in Europe (DiEM25) movement.
+SREĆKO HORVAT, philosopher originating from Croatia but without a permanent address or residence.
+He has more than ten books to his name translated into over 15 languages.
+Horvat's latest published books are Poetry from the Future (Penguin, 2019), Subversion!
+(Zero Books, 2017); The Radicality of Love (Polity, 2015); Welcome to the Desert of Post-Socialism: Radical Politics after Yugoslavia (with Igor Štiks, Verso, 2015); What Does Europe Want? (with Slavoj Žižek, Columbia University Press, 2014) - Šta Evropa želi?
+He writes regularly for The Guardian, Der Spiegel, Al Jazeera and others.
+He was a co-founder of Subversive festival in Croatia (2008-2013), and is currently editing and running the Philosophical Theatre at HNK (since 2014) and with the former Greek finance minister Yanis Varoufakis is an active member of Democracy in Europe (DiEM25) movement.